nowak-ninja/awscli-s3-proxy/README.md

     export HTTP_PROXY=http://proxy-host.com:8080
     export HTTPS_PROXY=http://proxy-host.com:8080

-Remember that after setting these variables, `ALL` awscli requests will be going through proxy!
+Remember that after setting these variables, `ALL` clients using this settings will be going through proxy!

 Additionally, if You are using awscli on EC2 host, add `NO_PROXY` variable to allow awscli communicate with metadata endpoint: